cherrydizon/dataVisualization/README.md

 2. For the second graph, I reduced the categories in my x-axis.
 This is to let my charts focus on loans that are already closed.
 Like what I initially did in my first graph, I just focused on completed, defaulted and chargedoff loans.
 3. I edited the description in the first graph.
 I added an explanation about the credit grading.
 4. I edit the description in the second graph.
 My initial description wasn't really describing the data accurately.
 So I edited it and considered not just about the median but also the IQR.
 5. I adjusted the positioning of the texts.
 The width of my initial design was too wide so I reduced it.
+Also, the title of the second graph is overlapping with the graph so I adjusted the position.
 6. I added a link of Prosper Loans' website.
 7. I adjusted the size of the texts.
 Some texts were in bold but small so I made them bigger.